 You always have command over connections they already have made.
 You can unlike anything immediately, or regulate who is able to view your Likes on your profile (timeline).
 You can unlike a piece of content or a page on Facebook.
 To unlike a piece of content that you or a friend has posted, just click the "Unlike" link that's present under the post itself.
 To unlike a page (which will also remove it from your profile/timeline), go directly to the page, open the menu below the page's cover and select "Unlike."

 A little while ago Facebook had a "Become a Fan" choice.
 That method has evolved to Like.
 Facebook's reasons for this transformation was to enhance your experience and establish consistency throughout the site — so they transformed the language for pages from "Fan" to "Like."
-You can click here for additional information on this topic.
 Facebook believes this modification provides you with a more lightweight and standard way to connect with people, things and topics in which you are interested.

 There's a distinction between Liking an item a friend posts and Liking a page.
 Liking a page indicates you're connecting to that page.
 When you connect to a page, it will appear in your profile (timeline) and you will show up on the page as a individual who likes that page.
 The page will be able to post content within your news feed.
 On the other hand, when you click "Like" on a piece of content that a friend posts, you are just letting your friend understand that you enjoy it without adding a comment.